The St Michaels and All Saints Charity

 Phone: 01865 255774

-Clerk to the Feoffees: Mr Rupert Sheppard (primary contact for applications)
+Clerk to the Feoffees: Louise Packer (primary contact for applications)

 Overview

 St Michael's and All Saints' Charities comprise several historical charities dating back to 1612, when a Charter under the Great Seal of James I established the Feoffees of the Parish of St. Michael at the North Gate.
-Registered as charity number 261304, the organization's dual mission is to support the Church of St Michael at the North Gate in Central Oxford and to award grants to charitable organizations in Oxford and Oxfordshire.
-The charity focuses on benefiting people in Oxfordshire through organizations whose primary objective is the relief of individual hardship and provision of community benefit.
-In 2024, the Feoffees donated £30,000 to Oxfordshire Community Foundation's Living Essentials Fund, demonstrating their commitment to addressing urgent community needs including homelessness, food insecurity, and debt support.
+Registered as charity number 261304, the organisation's dual mission is to support the Church of St Michael at the North Gate in Central Oxford and to award grants to charitable organisations in Oxford and Oxfordshire.
+The charity focuses on benefiting people in Oxfordshire through organisations whose primary objective is the relief of individual hardship and provision of community benefit.
+The Feoffees have partnered with Oxfordshire Community Foundation (OCF), allocating their annual grant-making funds to OCF's Living Essentials Fund, which addresses urgent community needs including homelessness, food insecurity, warmth, and debt support.

 Funding Priorities

-2025 Partnership: St Michael's and All Saints' Charities have partnered with Oxfordshire Community Foundation (OCF) for 2025 grant awards.
+OCF Partnership: St Michael's and All Saints' Charities have partnered with Oxfordshire Community Foundation (OCF) for grant awards.
 Applicants should check the charity's website for current application procedures.

 Priority Areas

-• Charitable organizations serving Oxford and Oxfordshire residents
+- Charitable organisations serving Oxford and Oxfordshire residents

 What They Don't Fund